How to Make Your Company Succeed at Innovation

 This entails defining how you will set up, organize and govern your innovation architecture and innovation management system, building up an innovation core team or center of competence that brings experience, expertise and tools and methods to innovation projects (see below), and how to foster innovation throughout the entire company.

 Having defined your innovation focus areas and your expected level of innovation from various areas within your organization will help to prioritize your efforts.
-In one company, for example, we defined innovation targets and focus areas using the innovation ambition matrix, and then determined that the innovation core team would work on adjacent and transformational types of innovation, whereas the core and incremental kind of innovation was to be run as local projects, facilitated by local innovation ambassadors, which were trained by the core team on an innovation approach suitable for these kinds of initiatives.
+In one company, for example, we defined innovation targets and focus areas using the innovation ambition matrix, and then determined that the innovation core team would work on adjacent and transformational types of innovation, whereas the core and incremental kind of innovation were to be run as local projects, facilitated by local innovation ambassadors, which were trained by the core team on an innovation approach suitable for these kinds of initiatives.

 Enhancing your organization’s innovation capabilities will probably also require some change and transformation management, at least communicating throughout the organization why innovation is significant, what it means to your company, and how you will make it happen.